This Yogurt Mousse with Honey and Fresh Figs recipe balances a sweet and slightly tangy, airy mousse with fresh sweet figs.

-A while ago a friend of mine was sweet enough to send me a copy of a book he thought I’d enjoy, called Mourad: New Morocan by Mourad Lahlou.
+A while ago, a sweet friend me a copy of a book he thought I’d enjoy, called Mourad: New Moroccan by Mourad Lahlou.
 My friend knows me well because I swooned over this book the instant I opened it.

 Mourad’s voice is very real.
 You can tell he’s one of those people who cook from the heart, without over-thinking or over-complicating things.
 His book includes a good amount of classic Moroccan favorites (like Basteeya, Merguez, and Couscous), but even his take on classic dishes is somehow reinvented, making everything feel fresh and relevant to the way people want to eat today.
 And I was so impressed by his trend-setting new recipes inspired by Moroccan cuisine, like Date Leather and Fig Leaf Ice Cream.

 Just as much as the recipes, I loved the writing in this book.
 Explanations are spot-on, recipes are easy to follow, and the stories and anecdotes about life and travel had me not wanting to put this book down.
 In particular, Mourad’s introduction to the chapter “Rite of Spring”, his chapter on meats, captivated me.
 It hit a personal note with me.